 3. Slash saturated fats.

-You should get at least 150 minutes a week (30 minutes a day, 5 days a week) of moderate exercise, meaning any activity that gets you moving around and breaking a slight sweat.
-But really, every little bit counts.
+To keep it simple, you can aim for 30 minutes a day, 5 days a week of moderate exercise.
+That includes any activity that gets you moving around and breaking a slight sweat.

-"We now know that even if you exercise for 30 minutes a day, being sedentary for the other 23 and a half hours is really bad for your heart," says Monika Sanghavi, MD, assistant professor of cardiology at the University of Texas Southwestern Medical Center.
+"We now know that even if you exercise for 30 minutes a day, being sedentary for the other 23 1/2 hours is really bad for your heart," says Monika Sanghavi, MD, assistant professor of cardiology at the University of Texas Southwestern Medical Center.

-That doesn't mean you have to quit your desk job or throw away your favorite recliner.
-Break up long periods of sitting, and choose to stand or walk while doing things like talking on the phone or watching TV.
+Break up long periods of sitting, and stand or walk while doing things like talking on the phone or watching TV.